Resetting, Checking Out & Reverting

 HEAD to a different branch and update the working directory to match.
 Since this has the potential to overwrite local changes, Git forces you to commit or stash any changes in the working directory that will be lost during the checkout operation.
 Unlike

 git checkout doesn’t move any branches around.

-You can also check out arbitrary commits by passing in the commit reference instead of a branch.
+You can also check out arbitrary commits by passing the commit reference instead of a branch.
 This does the exact same thing as checking out a branch: it moves the

 HEAD reference to the specified commit.
 For example, the following command will check out the grandparent of the current commit: